‘Once Upon A Time’ Season 7 Spoilers: Dania Ramirez On The New Cinderella, Her Struggles Are ‘Different’

 “Everybody has a different take on not only the character, but I think in this particular story, you know, it’s a different background.
 She’s a mother in this particular story.
 I think it’s still a love story and her struggles are just going to be a bit different.”

 As seen in the Once Upon A Time Season 7 trailer, Lucy shows up at Henry’s door.
 He claims to not know who she is, but the little girl is determined and stubborn.
-She matter of factly says that his family needs him.
+She matter-of-factly says that his family needs him.
 He tries to shut the door in her face, which is exactly what Emma Swan (Jennifer Morrison) did to young Henry (Jared S. Gilmore) in the first season.

 Recently, it was revealed that Henry does remember his family.
 However, what caused him to be separated from his wife and child?
 Why is he pretending not to know who Lucy is?
 That is a question that will be answered when the series returns this October.